 A little while ago, someone was asking about a hard cider that would go well with breakfast.
-Since it is a habit of ours to host a hard cider party every month, we sometimes do a specific food theme.
-Guess what one of the themes was?
+Since it is a habit of ours to host a party every month featuring some of my hard cider, we sometimes do a specific food theme.
+Guess what one of those themes were?
 You guessed it, breakfast!
 A friend from out of town was arriving who loves breakfast, so the plan was set.
 The challenge was narrowing down the menu given all the food recipes we love for breakfast and pairing that with hard ciders.

 Sometimes I make a hard cider recipe for a specific occasion.
 For example, I normally always do at least one hard cider specifically for Thanksgiving and Christmas.
 Sometimes they are obvious, like a cranberry hard cider recipe (Bitter Red), maybe a spiced hard cider recipe, and even an iced cider.
 I admit, breakfast food wasn’t something I was consciously thinking about when I developed my hard cider recipes.
 However, it didn’t take me long to have some really great options.

 I started thinking about hard ciders with a touch of sweetness and good acid.
 I was also thinking floral and fruity.
 There are some interesting breakfast foods that would pair well with tannic hard ciders and even sours.
 Just think of some Mexican breakfast dishes like huevos rancheros, chilaquiles, and breakfast burritos.
 A hard cider with tannins or sour notes could pair well with these dishes.
 However, our thinking was going down a slightly more traditional American path with fruit salad, biscuits, gravy, quiche, cinnamon rolls, and such.
 That meant sweeter, acidic, floral, and fruity hard ciders would be better.